Privacy Policy

 Account data

 • OAuth identity — when you sign in with Google, GitHub, or Apple, we receive your unique provider ID, name, and email.
-We store only an identifier derived from the provider ID; we do not persist your email address in our database except as needed to send alert emails you have explicitly enabled.
+We persist only an account identifier derived from the provider ID.
+Your name and email pass through during the sign-in handshake and are held in your signed-in session token, but are not stored in our database.

 • Username — a display name (auto-generated or chosen by you) attached to community condition reports.